ddatsko/volume_by_sound_detector/README.md

-# GUI applocation for liquid volume measurement in a glass
+# GUI applocation for liquid volume measurement in a glass by its sound
 This is a MATLAB implementation of a GUI application that allows loquid volume estimation by sound in real time

 ## IMPORTANT NOTE